Children hospitalized for high carbon monoxide levels leads to arrest of mother

 Chickasha Express-Star reports when an officer opened the center console, several cockroaches crawled out.

 The children were taken to the hospital where they were admitted with high elevated carbon monoxide levels and neglect.
+Police say nurses were initially unable to get urine from two of the children due to a lack of fluids.

-They were given food and ate quickly, “as if they had not eaten in a while.”
+They were given food and ate quickly, "as if they had not eaten in a while."

 Positive results of carbon monoxide were found in and around the vehicle by the Chickasha Fire Department.